matthewhilton/matthewhilton.github.io/src/content/blog/02-fast-texture-copy/index.md

 # Create a texture that can be applied to a sprite.
 var sprite_tex = Texture2DRD.new()
 sprite_tex.texture_rd_rid = out_texture

+# Use the texture....

+# After the resource is cleared, you may need to manually free the texture.
+# It won't be cleared manually, because we created it directly ourselves.
+# Wait at least 1 frame after it is not used.
+await get_tree().process_frame
+rd.free_rid(out_texture)
 ```

 ### How this works